 Careers in Art History Internships

-Deadline for Applications: Friday, October 16, 2020
+Deadline for Applications: Friday, February 26, 2021

 The Association of Research Institutes in Art History (ARIAH) is offering paid professional development internships for up to 20 students and recent graduates interested in careers at art museums and art history research centers.
-The internships will be virtual and participants will commit from 8 to 10 hours per week for a period of four weeks.
+The internships will be virtual and participants will commit from 10 to 12 hours per week for a period of four weeks

-The internships will last for four weeks and participation will be fully remote via Zoom.
+The internships will last for four weeks and participation will be fully remote via Zoom

 Participants will be hosted by a different institution each week.
-The internships will provide practical and theoretical training in a variety of professional practices that will be useful not only in the field of art history but transferable to other pursuits.
-Interns will learn about the different professional pathways available at art museums and research centers, including:
+The internships will provide practical and theoretical training in a variety of professional practices that will be useful not only in the field of art history but also museum studies, conservation, history, and architecture, with the aim of making these skills transferable to other pursuits as well.

 All interns will be assigned a mentor for the duration of their internship.
 At the end of the internship, a career development and résumé-writing workshop will be provided, and all interns will make a brief presentation on a project they completed.